Parallel Graver Basis Extraction for Nonlinear Integer Optimization: Introduction

-An alterative approach for tackling nonlinear integer programs of form~(\ref{eq:INLP}) involves the augmentation scheme, where an incumbent solution $\bar x$ is iteratively improved by moving along feasible directions.
-To certify optimality, a precomputed \textit{test set} is required, which either declares $\bar x$ to be optimal or provides an available direction $g$ such that $\bar x+g$ becomes the better incumbent.
-While $\mathrm{Ker}_\mathbb Z(A)\coloneqq\{g\in\mathbb Z^n:Ag=0\}$ clearly serves as such a test set, a more compact alternative is the \textit{Graver Basis}~\cite{graver1975foundations}, which consists of all $\sqsubseteq$-minimal elements in $\mathrm{Ker}_\mathbb Z(A)\backslash\{0\}$.
-Using the Graver Basis, the augmentation procedure is shown to achieve an optimal solution within polynomially many steps for separable convex objectives~\cite{murota2004optimality}.
-Furthermore, the Graver Basis is applicable to various nonlinear integer programs including convex integer maximization~\cite{de2009convex} and minimization of quadratic or higher degree polynomial functions lying in suitable cones~\cite{lee2012quadratic}.
+\black{A nontraditional approach for tackling nonlinear integer programs of form~(\ref{eq:INLP}) involves augmenting via the Graver basis.
+Given $x,y\in\mathbb R^n$, we say that \( x \sqsubseteq y \) if \( x_i y_i \geq 0 \) and \( |x_i| \leq |y_i| \) for all \( i = 1, 2, \dots, n \), and the Graver basis $\mathcal G(A)$ consists of all \( \sqsubseteq \)-minimal elements in \( \mathrm{Ker}_{\mathbb{Z}}(A) \setminus \{0\} \).
+The augmentation scheme begins with an initial solution $\bar x$ and iteratively refines it by moving along feasible, objective-reducing directions drawn from $\mathcal G(A)$.} The Graver augmentation procedure is shown to achieve an optimal solution within polynomially many steps for separable convex objectives~\cite{hemmecke2011polynomial}.
+Furthermore, the Graver basis is applicable to various nonlinear integer programs including convex integer maximization~\cite{de2009convex} and minimization of quadratic or higher degree polynomial functions lying in suitable cones~\cite{lee2012quadratic}.

+\black{ An immediate question is how to access the Graver basis for practical augmentation.
+This difficulty arises from its intrinsic intractability: the size of $\mathcal G(A)$ may grow exponentially, and deciding membership in $\mathcal G(A)$ is $\mathcal{NP}$-complete~\cite{Henk1996OnHB}.
+Exact methods, including Pottier’s algorithm~\cite{pottier1996euclidean} and the project-and-lift algorithm~\cite{hemmecke2002computation}, are inherently sequential and thus poorly scalable.
+Recent works~\cite{alghassi2019graver,karahalios2024quantum} employs quantum annealing to generate diverse elements of $\mathrm{Ker}_{\mathbb Z}(A)$, but still depends on Pottier’s procedure to ensure $\sqsubseteq$-minimality.}